 If your Community Aide contacts you about a noise problem, please work with them to resolve the concern.
 Their primary interest is to resolve any conflicts between neighbors and make our community a pleasant place for everyone to live.

-Bicycles must be registered with the Family & Graduate Housing office.
-Residents receive yearly bike stickers at move in and lease renewal.
-There is no fee for bike registration, and residents are responsible for placing these stickers on their bicycle.
+Bicycles must have a property tag from Family & Graduate Housing.
+Residents receive property stickers at move-in or lease renewal.
+There is no fee for bikes in the apartments, and residents are responsible for placing these stickers on their bicycle.
 The following rules will apply:

 - If you sell, leave your bicycle, or give it to someone else, you must cancel your registration permit at the Family & Graduate Housing office.